 For example, students were asked to name the following shape.

 It is a hexagon (a six-sided polygon), but most students couldn’t give this answer because they were taught that the proper shape of a hexagon looks like this.

 They were taught the simplest form of this concept and not to relate it to any other form.
 Over half of all students who took part in this study couldn’t give the correct response to this and other questions about similar shapes and concepts.
 When students only learn these simplest versions, they are not given the opportunity to really learn what the concept or idea is all about and easily form misconceptions about it.

 Teaching a variety of situations and definitions is important to learn and master each concept.
 So is the teaching of “non-examples.”
 These are definitions of what a concept is not.
 For example, when teaching the concept of the above-mentioned hexagon, teachers should also include examples of other polygons or shapes that are not hexagons.
 When teaching about mammals, giving examples such as a sparrow and teaching why it is not can be much more efficient than simply showing many examples of dogs and cats.

 Giving students a more comprehensive and comparative learning method teaches them to differentiate between what is and what isn’t in a realistic way.
 They can then learn to apply that method to multiple situations and not just the simplest form or a perfect model.

-Let’s make sure to teach in a way that gives children realistic expectations of what they can apply these important math concepts and ideas to.
+Let’s make sure to teach in a way that gives children realistic expectations of how they can apply these important math concepts and ideas.
 To learn more about Math help click here.